dambor/marklogic-service-broker/README.md

 # marklogic-service-broker
 The beginning of a MarkLogic Cloud Foundry Service Broker that provisions MarkLogic running elsewhere.

 NOTE: The MarkLogic Manage App Server (Port 8002) must be set to basic authentication for now.
-The [MarkLogic Documentation](https://docs.marklogic.com/guide/admin/http#id_67435) will direct you to where Application Server authentication is configured in MarkLogic.
+The <a href="https://docs.marklogic.com/guide/admin/http#id_67435" target="_blank">MarkLogic Documentation</a> describes where Application Server authentication is configured in MarkLogic.

 ##Using marklogic-service-broker
 1. The sample-broker requires a mysql datastore for now to manage the ML service credentials.